Understanding and treating endometritis

-Endometritis is inflammation of the endometrial lining, inside the uterus, but may extend to other structures in the uterus.
+Endometritis is inflammation of the endometrial lining inside the uterus, but inflammation may extend to other structures in the uterus.
 Endometritis should not be confused with endometriosis.

 There are two distinct forms of endometritis: pregnancy-related and non-pregnancy-related.
-When endometritis is not pregnancy related, it is known as pelvic inflammatory disease.
+When endometritis is not pregnancy-related, it is known as pelvic inflammatory disease (PID).1

 Endometritis is either chronic or acute.
-In acute endometritis, neutrophils can be found within the endometrial glands, whereas chronic endometritis has plasma cells and lymphocytes in the endometrial stroma.
+In acute endometritis, neutrophils can be found within the endometrial glands, whereas in chronic endometritis, there are plasma cells and lymphocytes in the endometrial stroma.3,4

 Invasive gynaecological procedures and pelvic inflammatory disease are the most common precursors to acute endometritis, and in those giving birth, postpartum infection is the most common cause.